superchordate/rshiny-template-auth/README.md

   - Set Name = "recaptcha", Restrict Key = reCAPTCHA Enterprise API
   - Click Show key, copy into `.env` as `RECAPTCHA_API_KEY`
   - Click Close and Save
+  - To further secure it, only allow usage from your website: Under "Application restrictions" select "Website", click "+ ADD" and enter your full website "https://www.yoursite.com".

 * This may require extra setup when publishing to the web.
 The server must be authenticated with reCAPTCHA and your google project.
 I expect this will be automatic if using Google Cloud Run on the same project, but it might be tricky on other publishing platforms.
 See https://cloud.google.com/recaptcha/docs/authentication for more information.